tilt-dev/api.tilt.dev/docs/core/cmd-v1alpha1.md

   - **restartOn.fileWatches** ([]string)

-    A list of file watches that can trigger a restart.
+    FileWatches that can trigger a restart.

   - **restartOn.uiButtons** ([]string)

-    A list of ui buttons that can trigger a restart.
+    UIButtons that can trigger a restart.

 - **startOn** (StartOnSpec)